Living My Best Life is ...

 Everyone has a story...

-A former Philly girl, Diane earned a PhD from Temple University.
-In retirement, she shifted gears to self-taught family historian.
-Her work has appeared in the NYC Tenement Museum, Wing Luke Museum, FANHS Stockton Museum, Filipino American National Historical Society Journal, Peace Corps Worldwide, and more.
-Diane lives in Seattle and has no dog.
+A former Philly girl, Diane earned a PhD from Temple University in 1984.
+In retirement from international public health, she shifted gears to self-taught family historian.
+Her work has appeared in Rappler, NYC Tenement Museum, Wing Luke Museum, FANHS Stockton Museum, Filipino American National Historical Society Journal, Peace Corps Worldwide, and more.
+Diane lives in Seattle with her husband, Paul Lewis, and has no dog.
 A FILIPINO RASCAL is her pending debut historical biography.

 Practicing TM and yoga